mykelalvis/Lynker-ioos-KB/KB/InfrastructureBuilder.md

 # InfrastructureBuilder

-InfrastructureBuilder is an organization dedicated to applying solid [[Release Engineering]] principles to software delivery, and to providing a means for framing solid conversations around those principles externally.
+InfrastructureBuilder is an organization dedicated to applying [[Release Engineering]] principles to software delivery, and to providing a means for framing consistent and productive conversations around those principles externally.

 # Team